Projections · open formulas

 Where the curve goes if nothing changes

-For each metric we have 2020–2025 data on, we fit a simple trend (linear or exponential) and project forward to 2030.
+For each metric we have a finalized historical series on, we fit a simple trend (linear or exponential) and project forward to 2030.
 Every formula is shown so you can re-run it on your own data, with your own counties, with different smoothing assumptions.
 The point is the framework, not the prophecy.

 The two models we use